MHHamdan/moha/_posts/2024-06-28-derivatives-backpropagation.md

 tags: [AI, Math, Calculus]
 ---

-This post outlines the fundamental derivatives of various functions, which are essential in calculus.
-In the context of backpropagation in neural networks, these derivatives represent the mathematical foundation for computing gradients.
+This post focuses on the mathematical equations and derivatives that form the core of backpropagation in neural networks.
+These derivatives underpin gradient computation, which is essential for optimizing the performance of machine learning models.

 ---